dsoto/WP16/outline.md

 # Method

+## Overview
+- We present a survey-based method of estimating appliance purchase
+- We present a case study of a group of villages that illustrates the method
+- We outline a comparison to future data

+## Survey
+- Surveys are a common instrument for estimating energy demand
+- Usually surveys ask about appliances used and duration of use (cite WB doc)
+- Adding questions about willingness to pay for appliances after electrification can add information
+- Typically electricity demand is overestimated (victor, MARKAL, schnitzer)
+- If we collect additional information about households and villages, we can group households with similar appliance ownership and aspirations
+- The fraction of projected ownership from each grouping is used to create projections of energy use using a Bernoulli probability distribution for each household and a binomial distribution for a group of households or village.
+This is combined with a distribution of energy uses to arrive at a distribution of possible energy consumption levels.

 ## Current Ownership
 - Households report if they own a certain appliance
 - Households are grouped by electricity access type